Year 12 Health and Human Development Units 3 and 4

 Things you can do now

-Look out for media items (newspaper articles, TV and YouTube documentaries) about rural, Indigenous health, obesity, poverty in low and middle income countries, Sustainable Development Goals, etc. Start a scrapbook or digital collection of these articles.
+Look out for media items (newspaper articles, TV and YouTube documentaries) about rural, Indigenous, obesity, poverty in low and middle income countries, Sustainable Development Goals, etc. Start a scrapbook or digital collection of these articles.

 Things to have a look at